PulaBhavya/DevelopersArenaTask6-Weather-App/README.md

 --------

 Setup

-1 .Get your API Key from OpenWeatherMap
+1. Get your API Key from OpenWeatherMap
 2. Open weather_app.py (or your file) and replace:

             API_KEY = "YOUR_API_KEY"